Symplectic Weiss calculi: Quaternion Steifel combinatorics

 \section{Quaternion Steifel combinatorics}

 Much of orthogonal calculus is governed by understanding the geometry of Stiefel manifolds, see for example,~\cite[\S1, \S4]{Weiss}.
 For example, the existence of a universal $n$-polynomial approximation, and the existence of the Weiss tower itself are reliant on understanding the geometry of Stiefel manifolds.
-In fact, this `Stiefel combinatorics' is still an essential input to constructing orthogonal calculus using the topos-theoretic machine\footnote{The exact proof that their topos-theoretic construction recovers orthogonal calculus has not yet appeared in the literature, but is claimed in~\cite{ABFJ}.} of Anel, Biedermann, Finster and Joyal~\cite{ABFJ}, and similar analysis of Stiefel manifolds is required in the construction of unitary calculus~\cite{TaggartUnitary} and calculus with reality~\cite{TaggartReality}.
+In fact, this `Stiefel combinatorics' is still an essential input to constructing orthogonal calculus using the topos-theoretic machine\footnote{The exact proof that their topos-theoretic construction recovers orthogonal calculus has not yet appeared in the literature, but is claimed in~\cite{ABFJ}.} of Anel, Biedermann, Finster and Joyal~\cite{ABFJ}, and similar analysis of Stiefel manifolds is required in the construction of all known variants of Weiss calculus.
 In this section, we introduce the necessary combinatorics with Stiefel manifolds to construct a quaternion version of Weiss calculus.
 For the reader interested less in the finer details of the constructions and more in the properties of the calculus or those familiar with~\cite[\S1, \S4]{Weiss}, we invite you to skip this section.